 Some proofreaders work directly with the creators of the written materials being proofread – independent authors, students and business professionals, for example.
 These clients send Word files and the proofreader amends the files directly (often with Track Changes switched on so that the client can see what’s been changed).

 Here in Part I, I give the new entrant to the field an overview of what it’s like to be a proofreader working with page proofs.
-Next week, in Part II, I’ll consider proofreading work that involves working directly with the raw Word files.
+In Part II, I’ll consider proofreading work that involves working directly with the raw Word files.

 What are page proofs?

-The page proofs I work on for publishers and project management agencies are either in paper or PDF format.
-When I work on paper, I'm still supplied with a PDF (which comes in useful when using digital tools).
+Page proofs from publishers and project management agencies are usually either in paper or PDF format.
+When working on paper, you'll likely still be supplied with a PDF (which comes in useful when using digital tools).

 The proofreader is one person in a fairly lengthy chain.
 Different clients work in different ways but the following is not uncommon:

-What does this mean for my working methods?
+What does this mean for your working methods?

-But I’m checking everything … Recall, too, that I'm paid to check every word and every page.
+But you're checking everything … Recall, too, that you're paid to check every word and every page.
 Relevant software is a brilliant addition to any proofreader’s tool kit, but it will only go so far because the proofreader’s job goes beyond error-checking.
 We’re looking for layout problems, too, because we’re working on designed text – the first draft of the final page proofs.

-There are legal issues … I can only use software tools that are already sitting on my PC.
+There are legal issues … you can only use software tools that are already sitting on your PC.
 This is because of confidentiality issues.
 All of my PMs consider it unacceptable business practice for me to send the page proofs (or the text stripped from them) to a third party, as the following direct quotes demonstrate:

 Confidentiality is absolutely core … We send PDFs to proofreaders in good faith.
 The files must not be uploaded to external websites or distributed to third parties.